gmelika/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
 action | "buy" or "sell"
+base currency | the base currency of the requested pair.
+In the case of "btcusd", "btc" is the base currency quote currency | the quote currency of the requested pair.
+In the case of "btcusd", "usd" is the quote currency amount | the amount requested amount currency | the currency of the amount requested.
+In the case of "btcusd", it can be "btc" or "usd"

-### Quote Fields
+### Response Fields

 Parameter | Description
 --------- | -----------
 action | "buy" or "sell"
-quote_amount | the amount offered by SFOX quote_currency | the currency of the quoted amount base_currency | the currency of the requested quote amount base_amount | the amount requested in the quote expires_at | expiration time of the quote, expressed as the number of seconds elapsed since January 1, 1970 UTC fee | the fee that will be charged on top of the quoted amount fee_currency | the currency of the fee charged quote_id | the unique id of this quote
+quote_currency | the quote currency (in the case of `btcusd` this will be `usd`) quote_amount | the quote amount base_currency | the base currency (in the case of `btcusd` this will be `btc`) base_amount | the base amount expires_at | expiration time of the quote, expressed as the number of seconds elapsed since January 1, 1970 UTC fee | this is the fee charged, which has already been included in the quote_amount fee_currency | the currency of the fee charged quote_id | the unique id of this quote